Binge Drinking Isn’t the Only Epidemic on College Campuses

 The man was reportedly charged with homicide, and was jailed after he was unable to post a $1.5 million bond.

 Being an experienced Pittsburgh criminal defense attorney, I can tell you that homicide, however, isn’t even in the same class as college crimes such as underage drinking, public drunkenness, and even DUI.

 It’s a violent crime – the worst kind of felony.
 Since I have been a Pittsburgh criminal lawyer for quite some time, I have dealt with several such cases.
 So, I can tell you that it’s the kind of crime that, if convicted, can change a person’s life.

 We don’t know if the relationship between this guy and his girl was rocky, or if he had a habit of getting violent with her.
 For all we know, he did, and when she tried to break it off, he beat her to death.
 But beating your girlfriend or boyfriend is never the answer.
 You may not end up like this guy, facing life in prison, but you will end up in trouble.

 If the law enforcement officers provide substantial evidence to the prosecution, proving that you have deliberately caused harm to someone or violently threatened another person, you are likely to be charged with committing a violent crime.
 According to the law, you are allowed to use violent means only under narrow circumstances like when you are defending yourself.
 The authorities, in order to maintain the social order, impose harsh penalties and severe punishments on those who use such means of violence.

-This case, if nothing else, serves as a bleak reminder that, as much as we discuss an try to prevent crimes such as underage drinking, public drunkenness and even DUI, we need to be teaching our young people about the consequences of dating violence.
+This case, if nothing else, serves as a bleak reminder that, as much as we discuss and try to prevent crimes such as underage drinking, public drunkenness, and even DUI, we need to be teaching our young people about the consequences of dating violence.